 I have been using mine for years and I’ve used it mostly on acoustic guitars and vocals in all of my releases.
 Of all the microphones that I’ve used, Rode offers the best value for money.

 Can you?
 Yes, you can!
 Should you?
 It depends.
 So let me sum it up in a couple of lines:

-If you already have an SM57 lying around in your home studio, or you want to record your acoustic guitar outdoors, then you’ll be fine with the SM57.
+If you already have an SM57 lying around in your home studio, or you will be recording outdoors, then you’ll probably be fine, go ahead and record acoustic guitar with Shure SM57.